 Piping must be mechanically supported so that its weight does not bear on the furnace.
 Supports must be at intervals no greater than five feet, and at smaller intervals if necessary to ensure that there are no sagging sections to trap water.
-(See Figure 8.)
+(See Figures 10 and 11.)
 It is recommended to install couplings along the vent pipe, on either side of the exterior wall.
 These couplings may be required by local code.

-Figure 10 illustrates vent and combustion air pipe sizes exiting the furnace.
-Transition to the correct pipe size must be done close to the furnace so that the full length of pipe is of proper size.
+Figure 12 illustrates vent and combustion air pipe sizes exiting the furnace.
+Transition to the correct pipe size (i.e. from 2" to 3" diameter) must be done close to the furnace so that the full length of pipe is of proper size.